 If a student receives a grade of B- (80%) or above in a pre-licensure course they will pass the course.
-If a graduate student receives a C (74-79%) on a NURS pre-licensure course (listed below), the Graduate Academic Standards and Progression Committee will be convened to hear the case.
+If a graduate student receives a C (74-79%) on a NURS pre-licensure course (listed below), the Graduate Academic Standards Review Committee will be convened to hear the case.

-- NURS 8001 Pharmacology and Nutrition
+- NURS 8000 Direct Entry Clinical Pharmacology

 - NURS 8004 Direct Entry Adult Nursing Clinical with laboratory

 - NURS 8005 Direct Entry Psychiatric Mental Health Nursing Theory

 - NURS 8006 Direct Entry Psychiatric Mental Health Clinical

 - NURS 8007 Direct Entry Child Health Theory

 - NURS 8008 Direct Entry Child Clinical

 - NURS 8009 Direct Entry Childbearing Theory

 - NURS 8010 Direct Entry Childbearing Clinical

 - NURS 8011 Nursing Synthesis Practicum

 - NURS 8012 Population Health Clinical

 - NURS 8013 Direct Entry Adult Health Theory

-The Graduate Academic Standards and Progression Committee will determine the best course of action.
+The Graduate Academic Standards Review Committee will determine the best course of action.
 The student will be placed on academic notice and remedial steps may require the graduate student to:

-- Contact the Connors Learning Center to receive support and/or tutoring; - Achieve >83 on a course-specific NCLEX preparation platform approved by the Graduate Dean.
+- Contact the Connors Learning Center to receive support and/or tutoring; - Achieve >83 on a course-specific NCLEX preparation platform approved by the Associate Dean of Academic Affairs and Faculty Development

-If a graduate student receives a failing grade F (< 74%) on a NURS pre-licensure course or strategically withdraws from the course (i.e., withdraws from the course on a date later than the course withdrawal deadline to avoid failure from the course), the Graduate Academic Standards and Progression Committee will be convened to hear the case and determine the best course of action.
+If a graduate student receives a failing grade F (< 74%) on a NURS pre-licensure course or strategically withdraws from the course (i.e., withdraws from the course on a date later than the course withdrawal deadline to avoid failure from the course), the Graduate Academic Standards Review Committee will be convened to hear the case and determine the best course of action.
 The student will be placed on academic notice and at minimum, be required to retake the course before advancing in the curriculum.
 Students have only one opportunity to repeat a nursing course after course failure or strategically withdrawing from the course.
 All above NURS courses must be taken at Boston College.